phuongdateh/S3Innovate/README.md

 # Clean architecture with [RxSwift](https://github.com/ReactiveX/RxSwift)

-## Contributions are welcome and highly appreciated!!
-You can do this by:

-- opening an issue to discuss the current solution, ask a question, propose your solution etc. (also English is not my native language so if you think that something can be corrected please open a PR 😊)
-- opening a PR if you want to fix bugs or improve something

 ### Installation

 Dependencies in this project are provided via Cocoapods.
 Please install all dependecies with